NUISANCEMC/nuisance/README.md

 # NUISANCE

-Authors:
+Core Authors:
    Luke Pickering,
    Callum Wilkinson,
-   Clarence Wret
+   Clarence Wret,
+   Patrick Stowell

-Previous Authors: Patrick Stowell, Ryan Terri
+Previous Core Authors: Ryan Terri

 Contact: (luke[dot]pickering[at]rhul[dot]ac[dot]uk, cwilkinson[at]lbl[dot]gov, c[dot]wret[at]rochester[dot]edu)

---- Compilation
+### Compilation

 The following instructions should be used to build the fitter after checking out.

 1. Make sure environmental variables required for the generators you wish to build against are set.